pandas-dev/pandas/doc/source/io.rst

 You can find an overview of supported drivers for each SQL dialect in the `SQLAlchemy docs <http://docs.sqlalchemy.org/en/latest/dialects/index.html>`__.

-If SQLAlchemy is not installed, a fallback is only provided for sqlite (and for mysql for backwards compatibility, but this is deprecated and will be removed in a future version).
+If SQLAlchemy is not installed, a fall-back is only provided for sqlite (and for mysql for backwards compatibility, but this is deprecated and will be removed in a future version).
 This mode requires a Python database adapter which respect the `Python